humanetech-community/community-hub/_posts/2019-04-23-d-day-at-htc.md

 classes: wide
 ---

 Today is a very special day.
-After a full year operating mostly under the radar—preparing, strategizing, planning, the Center for Humane Technology (or CHT) is finally going public with its Roadmap.
+After a full year operating mostly under the radar — preparing, strategizing, planning - the Center for Humane Technology (or CHT) is finally going public with its Roadmap.
 From today onwards for everyone working in the sector there will be **A New Agenda for Tech!** Take notice.

 ![Center for Humane Technology Announcement](/assets/images/blog/d-day-at-htc/humanetech-cht-livestream-announcement.jpg){: .align-center}